What is A Home Security System and How Does it Work?

 Wireless: In contrast, a wireless security system relies on a mix of batteries, Wi-Fi, and/or cellular backup to connect to the app and monitoring centre, if necessary.
 Although installing a wireless security system is simpler than installing a wired one, you will eventually need to replace or recharge the battery.

-Smart: Smart security systems can connect with other smart home devices, creating a more comprehensive security ecosystem.
-You can program lights to turn on when motion is detected or have your smart lock automatically unlock when you disarm the system with your phone.
+Smart: Smart security systems can also connect and integrate with other smart devices in the home, making for a more complete security system.
+You can set lights to come on when motion is detected or your smart lock to unlock automatically when you disarm your system using your phone.

 Local only: Unlike smart systems, local alarm systems don’t have an internet connection, thus there is no remote control, monitoring, or alerting capability.